Keeping Extended Families Connected

 It is possible to keep an extended family close whether or not you all live close by or thousands of miles away.
 Here are a few suggestions from people who have found ways to stay connected with their extended families.

-Build your family tree together.
-Working together to research family history and put together a family tree can be an interesting, fun, and bonding experience.
-Make sure every family member interested in taking part in the project has a role to play.
+- Build your family tree together.
+Working together to research family history and put together a family tree can be an interesting and fun bonding experience.
+Make sure every family member who is interested in taking part in the project has a role to play.
 There will be plenty to do so there should be something for everyone, even the younger members of the family.
 For helpful information about building a family tree, see “Finding the Roots of Your Family Tree.”